The LDS Church Celebrates Christmas Just Like the World Does

 He then goes on to talk about the LDS Church’s social media Christmas campaign (For a critique of the plan, go here).
 He says it is “to encourage people to emulate Him by serving others during the Christmas season.”
 A little bit later he quotes President Monson: “As we follow the example of the Savior and live as He lived and as He taught, that light will burn within us and will light the way for others”.

 There is not even a whiff of Jesus as our substitute, being born to take our place!
 Instead of the tremendous relief of Jesus doing it for us, it is all about trying hard to follow his example (talk about a burden!).

 Then there was an article by a man who served a mission in Thailand.
 It is all about how the LDS members in Thailand gave and gave at Christmas.
 He concludes: “By inviting others and truly giving, we, like the Saints in Thailand, can have the true spirit of Christmas with us during this Christmas season.”

 Here are my two takeaways.
 First, since the world and the LDS Church stress the same thing, many people will be attracted to its message.
 How can anybody be offended by an emphasis on giving when even secular society focuses on it?
 In other words, we shouldn’t be surprised if their social media campaign attracts a lot of people.

 Secondly, and more importantly, this again highlights how important it is that we clearly and repeatedly talk about Jesus as our substitute.
 Talking about Jesus as our Savior is not good enough.
 Most Mormons, when they hear this, automatically think he is the Savior by showing them what they have to do.

 We have designed a Christmas card to emphasize this very point.
 It is all about the Lord, our Righteousness.
-If you have some Mormons you can give it to, we would be happy to send you some.
-Just ask.
+You can find it HERE.